-2. wit tify e following passages contain two of the most important statements in all the Scriptures th regard to God's ownership of His creation.
-Consider carefully each verse, and then identity that are being communicated.
-How do they demonstrate God's claim upon eation, especially upon mankind?
-How should we respond?

-a.
-Psalm 24:1-2
+- 2. The following passages contain two of the most important statements in all the Scriptures with regard to God's ownership of His creation.
+Consider carefully each verse, and then identify the truths that are being communicated.
+How do they demonstrate God's claim upon creation, especially upon mankind?
+How should we respond? - a.
+Psalm 24:1-2 a.
+Job 41:11

-b.
-Psalm 89:11

-3. Go e following texts from Job and Psalms communicate to us a very important implication of od's ownership of creation.
+3. The following texts from Job and Psalms communicate to us a very important implication of God's ownership of creation.
 Consider each text, and write your thoughts.
-How should we live response to the truth that is taught in these texts?
+How should we live in response to the truth that is taught in these texts?

-a.
-Job 41:11